tommyngx/MambaVision_remake/README.md

 ---

+## 🚀 Quick Start Summary

+1. **Install Dependencies**: `pip install torch torchvision numpy matplotlib tqdm wandb`
+2. **Run Complete Pipeline**: `python mambavision_complete.py`
+3. **Monitor Training**: Check wandb dashboard for real-time metrics
+4. **Analyze Results**: View generated plots and checkpoints
+5. **Customize**: Modify config dictionary for different experiments

+**The code is production-ready and includes everything needed for successful MambaVision training!** 🎯

+---

-**Disclaimer**: This is an educational implementation inspired by the MambaVision paper.
+**Disclaimer**: This is a comprehensive educational implementation inspired by the MambaVision paper.
 For production use, please refer to the official NVlabs implementation.